Some people describe Shared Lives as being 'like fostering for adults'.

 What different types of placement are there?

-- Long term/permanent placements - customers live in their carer's home on a long-term basis.*
+- Long term/permanent placements - people live in the carer's home on a long-term basis.*

 - Short term respite breaks - for anything from one night to a few weeks at a time.
 It could be a 'one-off' or a planned, regular break.*